Kah5/mortality_models/README.md

 ## Repository Overview
 This repository is ordered into several folders:
 1. data
-  -where intial eastwide data is stored
+  - where intial eastwide data is stored
 2. R code
   - R code used to run analyses
 3. modelcode
-  -STAN code for Bayesian models
+  - STAN code for Bayesian models
 4. SPCD_standata_full
-  -folders for data objects used to run stan models
+  - folders for data objects used to run stan models
 5. SPCD_stanoutput_full
-  -folder for outputs from species-level stan models
+  - folder for outputs from species-level stan models
 6. SPCD_stanoutput_joint
-  -folder for output from hierarchical stan model
+  - folder for output from hierarchical stan model

 ## R code Overview
 1. `R/prepData/`
-  -Folder with Data cleaning Code and data exploration
+  - Folder with Data cleaning Code and data exploration
 2. `R/speciesModels/`
-  -Folder with code used to estimate Species-level Bayesian models for 17 Eastern US species
+  - Folder with code used to estimate Species-level Bayesian models for 17 Eastern US species
 3. `R/speciesBasisModels/`
-  -Folder with code used to estimate Species-level Bayesian models with penalized spline on DBH
+  - Folder with code used to estimate Species-level Bayesian models with penalized spline on DBH
 4. `R/hierarchicalModel/`
-  -Folder with code used to estimate the Hierarchical Bayesian model for 17 Eastern US species
+  - Folder with code used to estimate the Hierarchical Bayesian model for 17 Eastern US species
 5. `R/modelAssessment/`
-  -Folder with scripts to compare species-level and hierarchical model predictive ability, complexity, computational effort, and spatial predictions.
+  - Folder with scripts to compare species-level and hierarchical model predictive ability, complexity, computational effort, and spatial predictions.

 ## Notes on resources and packages used with this analysis